GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 To check the code, I ran <a href="https://pypi.org/project/coverage/" target="_blank">Coverage</a> (A Third party package) to check how well my Automated tests performed

-* I created and ran 9 tests, with coverage report of 43% statments tested to 57% missed.
+* I created and ran 9 tests, with coverage report of 43% statements tested to 57% missed.
-* To run these tests, you need to run the command <i>"python3 manage.py test"</i> in the terminal.
+* To run these tests, you need to run the command *"python3 manage.py test"* in the terminal.

 ![image](https://user-images.githubusercontent.com/72948843/206062848-5cdda1b1-3b4d-4984-bf8a-830d82c549d7.png)
 ![image](https://user-images.githubusercontent.com/72948843/206063262-7222dcb4-9d9b-4e4b-8d06-2c3eea1de224.png)

-Ideally, with more time, I would like to improve this figure so that it is at least 70% but with a lack of time and the majority of testing done manually (recorded in a section above), it is something that I definitely would look to improve, going forward.
+Ideally, with more time, I would like to improve this figure so that it is at least 70% but with a lack of time and most testing done manually (recorded in a section above), it is something that I definitely would look to improve, going forward.

 [Back to Top](<#contents>)